MStenke/labs/calm/lab7/calm_workshop_lab7_docker.rst

 .. code-block:: bash

-  $ docker tag calmWorkshop dogfish/get-started:part2
+  $ docker tag calmworkshop dogfish/get-started:part2

 Run docker images to see your newly tagged image.
 (You can also use docker image ls.)